Ultimate Guide to Employer Branding: What It Is & How To Implement It

 Market to Potential Hires

-If you’re ready to scale and make new hires, then you will want to showcase your employer brand to attract talent.
+If you’re ready to scale and make new hires, you will want to showcase your employer brand to attract talent.
 Ensure potential hires see why it’s great to work for your company.
-You can achieve this by discussing causes that are important to your brand or even including photos of company events that highlight how you implement the brand you’ve established in your website or other marketing materials.
+You can achieve this by discussing important causes to your brand or even including photos of company events on your website and in marketing materials highlighting how you implement your established brand.

-Additionally, you can market your employer branding through job postings, company websites, and social media profiles.
-Employers can also communicate the company’s goals and objectives to new hires during the interview process.
-Each small business is going to have different channels to get the message in front of the right people, but here are some common ones.
+Additionally, you can market your employer branding through job postings and social media profiles.
+Employers can also communicate the company’s goals and objectives to new hires during interviews.
+Each small business will have different channels to get the message in front of the right people, but here are some common ones.

 Step 4: Measure & Evaluate the Effectiveness of Your Employer Brand

-There are two main elements you’ll want to look at related to your employer branding strategy: how effective you are at delivering on your perceived brand (internal) and how well you are at getting the word out (external).
+There are two main elements to consider related to your employer branding strategy: how effective you are at delivering on your perceived brand (internal) and how well you are at getting the word out (external).
 Your long-term plan should include periodic reviews and adjustments to ensure your small business is effective over time.

 There are additional HR metrics that can also be a good measure of the success of your employer brand.